Azure/autorest.az/README.md

 az-output-folder: $(azure-cli-extension-folder)/src/storage-preview
 python-sdk-output-folder: "$(az-output-folder)/azext_storage_preview/vendored_sdks/azure_mgmt_storage/v2019_06_01"
 ```
-we want the extension name to be `storage` but we want the code in `src/storage-preview` folder, and since `storage-preview` extension has both data plane sdks and mgmt plane sdks, and the sdks is multi-api, in this way we should follow the sdk path conventions,
+we want the extension name to be `storage` but we want the code in `src/storage-preview` folder, and since `storage-preview` extension has both data plane sdks and mgmt plane sdks, and the sdks contains multiple api versions, so we should use different sdk path for `storage`.

-## CLI User Interface Customization
+## Azure CLI User Interface Customization
 ### **Add Parent Extension**
-In the case of RP ApplicationInsights, It's actually a sub module of Monitor. which means we should design the Azure CLI user interface like `az monitor app-insight` instead of `az app-insight`.
-In such case, we need to add a parent extension monitor of app-insight.
+For the resource provider of ApplicationInsights, it's actually a sub module of Monitor. which means we should design the Azure CLI user interface like `az monitor app-insight` instead of `az app-insight`.
+To solve this problem, we could update the directive to use the parent extension `monitor` for `app-insight`.
-We can do that by

 ```
 az:
   extensions: app-insight